vladplotnik/ordering-bff-sample/README.md

 ## 4. Security

 A key feature of BFF security is the use of AppCheck tokens to verify client applications before granting access to its resources.
 This ensures that only requests from trusted client apps are processed, reducing the risk of malicious attacks.
 The BFF uses a NestJS [Guard](https://docs.nestjs.com/guards) to intercept all incoming requests and validate the AppCheck tokens.
-The AppCheck guard is configured globally to ensure that no endpoint can be accessed without passing a token.
 Each request from the client app to the BFF must include the AppCheck token in the request headers.
 See the code example below.

 ```ts
 const token = await getAppCheckToken();